DataFire/Integrations/integrations/generated/letmc_maintenance/README.md

 ## Definitions

 ### MaintenanceDocumentModel
-* MaintenanceDocumentModel `object`: Maintenance Document Model
+* MaintenanceDocumentModel `object`: Submission Model - Handles all the fields required to attach documents to an online maintenance job
   * MimeType `string`: The document Mime Type
   * URL `string`: The document URL (This has to be public)

 ### MaintenanceIssueModel
-* MaintenanceIssueModel `object`: Issue Model
+* MaintenanceIssueModel `object`: Submission Model - Handles all fields required to submit an online maintenance job
   * Documents `array`: Documents linked to a submitted maintenance job
     * items [MaintenanceDocumentModel](#maintenancedocumentmodel)
   * ExternalID `string`: ID used externally to manage jobs before sending to the system.
 This has a 10 character limit.